 - Stress.
 Elevated stress hormones can shock hair follicles

 into their resting phase, causing hair to fall out at the slightest tug.
-Most women
+Many women

-we see at our clinic experience unremitting stress that doesn’t give the hair follicles
+experience unremitting stress that doesn’t give the hair follicles the chance to

-the chance to switch back into their active growth phase, leading to thinning hair
+switch back into their active growth phase, leading to thinning hair on the scalp.

 What you can do today